Mshatavari/SignalReconstruction/README.md

 ### Calculating RMS error using 3000 trials for random and consecutive missing data
 <img src="Images/3000 trials random missing values.png" width=80%><br/>
 <img src="Images/3000 trials consecutive missing values.png" width=80%><br/>

+## Conclusion<br/>
+* Average error is increasing as the number of missing samples increase<br/>
+* Average error for missing samples is lower than for missing intervals (with the same number of missing samples)<br/>
+* When the missing samples are randomly distributed, linear and cubic interpolations provide better results and slower error growing rate<br/>
+* Linear interpolation is the best for randomly missing samples and for short missing intervals, while autoregressive model is better for longer (than 25 samples) missing intervals<br/>
+* For long missing intervals, cubic spline has unpredicted behavior and error is higher than with the other methods<br/>

 ## **References**<br/>
 Chadwick N, McMeekin D, Tan T. Classifying eye and head movement artifacts in EEG signals.
 In: 5th IEEE international conference on digital ecosystems and technologies, 2011.
 IEEE-DEST 2011; 2011. p.
 285–91.<br/>